Iniciaste sesión como:

-The long sutra contains the original promise of Amida Buddha, as well as the story of how his aspirations arose and how they were fulfilled, providing a path of liberation to all beings.
-It therefore has a central role in the Jodo Shinshu.
+The Larger Sutra contains the original promise of Amida Buddha, as well as the story of how their aspirations arose and how they were fulfilled, providing a path of liberation to all beings.
+It therefore has a central role in the Jōdo Shinshū.

-The short sutra on Amida Buddha was translated from Sanskrit into classical Chinese by the master Tripiṭaka Kumārajīva in 402, but may have existed in India as early as 100 AD.
-This sutra is peculiar in that it is the only sutra that does not present Shakyamuni Buddha's answer to a question posed by his disciples, but in it, Shakyamuni spontaneously addresses Shariputra and communicates to him with great enthusiasm the Pure Land teaching of Amida Buddha.
+The Smaller Sutra on Amida Buddha was translated from Sanskrit into classical Chinese by the Tripiṭaka master Kumārajīva in 402, but may have existed in India as early as 100 AD.
+This sutra is unique in that it is the only sutra that does not present Shakyamuni Buddha's answer to a question posed by his disciples.
+Instead, in the Smaller Sutra Shakyamuni spontaneously addresses Shariputra and communicates to him with great enthusiasm the teaching of Amida Buddha’s Pure Land.
 The Amida-kyō is frequently recited in religious services.
-It begins by describing the splendors of Sukhavati, the pure land of Amida, and then explains what one must do to be born there.
-The Buddhas of the six directions (east, west, north, south, above and below), like Shakyamuni, extol the virtues of Amida Buddha, and recommend that all people generate the wish to be born in this Buddha-field or land by commending and reciting Amida's name.
+It begins by describing the splendours of Sukhavati, the Pure Land of Amida, and then explains what one must do to be born there.
+The Buddhas of the six directions (east, west, north, south, above and below), like Shakyamuni, extol the virtues of Amida Buddha, and recommend that all people generate the wish to be born in this Buddha-field or land by relying on and reciting Amida's name.

 Succinctly, the Amida Sutra emphasizes the name (Namu Amida Butsu) as the vehicle that enables us to attain awakening and liberation from suffering.

-This sutra is of great importance as it advances the idea that even the person of bad karma, self-centeredness and unscrupulousness can reach the Pure Land/awakening if, even on his deathbed, he listens to and commends himself to the Buddha's name: Namu Amida Butsu.
+This sutra is of great importance as it advances the idea that even the person of bad karma, self-centeredness and unscrupulousness can reach the Pure Land/awakening if, even on their deathbed, they listen and entrust themselves to the Buddha's name: Namu Amida Butsu.

-The poem on how to commend ourselves to the nembutsu (Shōshinge) comes from Shinran Shonin's masterpiece, Kyōgyōshinshō, specifically from the second volume dealing with the practice.
-There are three styles for chanting this poem: sofu, gyōfu and shimpu.
+The poem on how to entrust ourselves to the nembutsu (Shōshin nembutsu ge) comes from Shinran Shōnin's masterpiece, Kyōgyōshinshō, specifically from the second volume, dealing with practice.
+There are three main styles for chanting this poem: sofu, gyōfu and shimpu.
 The most commonly used form is the semi-formal style called sofu which can be recited both in everyday life and in solemn celebrations.

-This poem named the praises of the Buddha, comes from the long sutra of the Buddha of immeasurable life, where Dharmakara, the future Amida Buddha, praises the dharma and his teacher, Lokesvararaja Buddha.
-Furthermore, this bodhisattva expresses his wish to become a Buddha full of wisdom and compassion who is committed to saving all suffering beings in this illusory world even if it means plunging himself into suffering and pain.
-It is usually chanted in the morning in the main hall of the mother temple Nishi-Honganji.
+This poem named the praises of the Buddha, comes from the Larger Sutra on Immeasurable Life, where Dharmakara, the future Amida Buddha, praises the Dharma and his teacher, Lokesvararaja Buddha.
+Furthermore, this bodhisattva expresses his wish to become a Buddha, full of wisdom and compassion, who is committed to saving all suffering beings in the worlds of samsara, even if it means plunging himself into great suffering and pain.
+It is usually chanted in the morning in the Amida hall of our mother temple Nishi-Hongwanji.

-This poem comes from the Buddha's long sutra of immeasurable life and summarizes in three promises the aspiration formulated in the Sanbutsuge and detailed through the 48 vows.
-The three promises reiterated by Dharmakara in this poem are: (1) that all his incomparable vows will be fulfilled; (2) that he will become a great benefactor who will help all suffering beings; and (3) that he will attain awakening and his name (Namu Amida Butsu) will resound throughout the cosmos.
-It is usually chanted in the evening in the main hall or Amida hall of the mother temple Nishi-Honganji.
+This poem comes from the Buddha's Larger Sutra on Immeasurable Life and summarizes in three promises the aspiration formulated in the Sanbutsuge and detailed through the 48 vows.
+The three promises reiterated by Dharmakara in this poem are: (1) that all his incomparable vows will be fulfilled; (2) that he will become a great benefactor who will help all suffering beings; and (3) that when he attains awakening the Name (Namu Amida Butsu) will resound throughout the cosmos.
+It is usually chanted in the evening in the main hall or Amida hall of our mother temple, Nishi-Hongwanji.

-This poem, called the Twelve Reverences, was written by the bodhisattva Nagarjuna, the first of the root masters of the Jodo Shinshu.
-He praises the beauty and sacredness of the pure land while expressing his wish to be born there through twelve stanzas in which he bows to Amida Buddha.
+This poem, called the Twelve Reverences, was written by the bodhisattva Nagarjuna, the first of the root masters of Jōdo Shinshū.
+He praises the beauty and significance of the Pure Land in a poetic fashion, including teachings about emptiness, impermanence and liberation.
+Each stanza finishes with the refrain ‘Thus I bow my head to Amida Buddha’.

-It is a combination of nembutsu and Shinran Shonin poems (usually the first six of the Jōdo wasan).
-The wasan are sung with a rhythm reminiscent of the midnight verses, Chūya-raisan, from master Shan-tao's ōjōraisan; while the nembutsu are inspired by the Hanju-san of the same author.
-They usually accompany the Shōshinge.
+It is a combination of nembutsu and Shinran Shōnin poems (usually the first six of the Jōdo wasan).
+The wasan are sung with a rhythm reminiscent of the midnight verses, Chūya-raisan, from master Shan-tao's Ōjō-raisan; while the nembutsu are inspired by the Hanju-san of the same author.
+They usually follow the recitation of the Shōshinge.

 The triple invitation precedes the chanting of the sutras and is addressed (1) to the Tathagata Amida, (2) to the Tathagata Shakyamuni and (3) to the Tathagatas of the ten directions.
 This text comes from the Hōjisan of master Shan-tao, while the music is inspired by the shōmyō of the Tendai school.
 On solemn occasions, symbolic petals (keha) are scattered while chanting.